banner

 60.

 Arabic (tunesian) music.
-Bit of tape picked up and proudly carried back home to her daddy by Gersande, who two weeks earlier had turned 6 years of age.
+Bit of tape picked up on the corner with the rue du Parc and proudly carried back home to daddy by Gersande, who two weeks earlier had turned 6 years of age.

 59.